 One of the first activities we undertake at the beginning of a development project is having our clients take the team through their vision for the project.
-Sometimes our clients need a little help forming that vision, especially for a green fields project.
+Sometimes our clients need a little help forming that vision, especially for green fields projects.

 Yesterday we ran a couple of activities with a new client to help them define what will make the project a success.
 The activities we chose were: Success sliders and the Press Release exercise.
-In this post we’ll take you through how Success sliders works and how it helps to further define what will constitute project success for our client.
+In this post we’ll take you through how Success sliders works and how it helps to further define what will constitute project success.